- General

 Hide Join Info on No Scheduled Meeting: #

-Hide Zoapi Access Point and PIN details when no meeting is scheduled.
-This is used to force users to book the meeting room before using the meeting room resources.
-This is also useful in coworking spaces and public meeting rooms to avoid unauthorised use of the resources.
+Hides the Zoapi Access Point name and PIN on the home screen when no meeting is scheduled.
+This requires users to book the meeting room before accessing Zoapi Hub resources.
+It is particularly useful in coworking spaces and public meeting rooms to prevent unauthorized usage.

 Default Value: Disabled